act65/masters-thesis/notes/general/transfer.md

 - predict when X will transfer to Y.
 - write down a pattern to generate representations for transfer between X/Y.
 - __???__

+***

+What is necessary for future reseach on transfer learning.